Scrum-PlaTo/plato/README.md

 Next, clone this repository to a destination of your choosing.
 If you are unfamiliar with git and/or GitHub, press the `Clone` button on the [landing page](https://github.com/TELangelaar/plato) and press `Download Zip`.

+Two options to run the application:
+1. Open up a command prompt, go to the project folder (`YOURPATH/plato`) and type `mvnw clean javafx:run`.
-Open NetBeans and open the project you just cloned/downloaded.
-Press `Run` (F6).
+2. ~~Open NetBeans and open the project you just cloned/downloaded.
+Press `Run` (F6).~~ IM NOT SURE IF THIS WORKS YET

 Congrats, you can start working on PlaTo!